ropeck/map/README.md

    * TODO() graph the arrival time
    * TODO() memcache the data requests
    * TODO() make an app in app engine to run it

+# setup
+  The lib directory needs to have a copy of the packages used by the app (Flask, others)

+easy_install pip
+pip install -t flask googlemaps pytz